selkamand/assertions/README.md

 ## Overview

-The goals with assertcli are to provide
+The goals with assertions are to provide

 1. Convenient assertion calls (e.g. `assert_number()`)